skip to content

 • Rondelles (1999) [close]

-RondellesBeginning as a lo-fi, DIY, riot grrl sensation, Albuquerque's Rondelles have polished their act almost into the realm of power pop - and they're better off for it.
-The band's no-frills take on the traditional "Angels" is more the latter than the former, however, featuring perhaps the most rudimentary guitar solo in the history of the known universe.
-Included on Shined Nickels and Loose Change (2001), an odds-n-sods collection, the track originated on a CD included with the 'zine Cool Beans (issue #11).
+RondellesBeginning as a lo-fi, DIY, riot grrl sensation, Albuquerque's Rondelles polished their act almost into the realm of power pop - and they were better off for it.
+The band's no-frills take on the traditional Christmas carol "Angels We Have Heard On High" is more the latter than the former, however, featuring perhaps the most rudimentary guitar solo in the history of the known universe.
+But, what it lacks in finesse, it makes up in attitude, with its driving beat, insistent farisa organ, and Juliet Swango's cool vocals combining into a simple but memorable performance.
+The song was Included on Shined Nickels and Loose Change (2001), an odds-n-sods collection, while the track originated on a CD included with the 'zine Cool Beans (issue #11).
+Sadly, the Rondelles only lasted for two formal albums and a handful of singles, but they played a small yet crucial role as 90's alternative rock developed into the diverse indie scene of the 21st century.

 • Annual Animal Christmas Ball (The Belmonts, 1988)